-The fireplaces have a flue diameter of 200/130.
-You always start with a vertical length of 1⁄2 meter.
+The Summum 100 fireplaces have a flue diameter of 200/130.
+You always start with a vertical length of 1 meter.
 The maximum total vertical section is 22 meters.
-The flue can be reduced to 150/100 diameter according to the table in APPENDIX E.
+The flue can only be reduced to 150/100 diameter according when the flue is completly vertical.